lpeska/ViretTool_2021/README.md

-# ViretTool alpha version
+# ViretTool 2021

-- no speech2text
+This is a "version for record" of VIRET tool compeeting at VBS 2021 video browser showdown.

 Launch Release/ViretTool.exe